"We are not makers of history, we are made by history."

 - Gain a coherent knowledge and understanding of Britain’s past and that of the wider world which helps to stimulate children’s curiosity to know more about the past.

-- Children should learn to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+- Ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.

 At St John’s, these skills are embedded within history lessons and developed throughout their journey of the history curriculum.
 By the end of their primary education, children will have a chronological understanding of British history from Stone Age to present day, so that they can sequence time periods and make meaningful connections.
-They are able to draw comparisons and make connections between different time periods and their own lives, so that they create a strong historical narrative.
+They are able to draw comparisons and draw parallels between different time periods and their own lives, so that they create a strong historical narrative.
 Interlinked with this is the need to look at world history in the context of ancient civilisations, so that they broaden their experience beyond local context.